 So I will finally be free.

 Other earthlings came around as well.
 Squirrels scampered up my belly and bats wrapped themselves around my fruit and sucked out their dulcet juices.
-Humans came to gather large amounts of apples in woven baskets.
+Humans came to gather apples in woven baskets.
 They wandered the dirt paths, scanning the branches for the choicest fruit.
 I liked when one would climb me.
 It felt like acupuncture needles were all over my branches.
 I noticed one evening, after a band of humans left, that my leaves were as colorful as my apples, if not more.
 They would fall soon, along with my children.
 Hurry fellow earthlings, come to the orchard and claim your taste before winter frost snaps my fruit from my arms.

-My favorite animal by far were bats,
+My favorite creatures by far were bats,

 I could feel their wings brushing me past.